kfrankc/kfrankc.github.io/_posts/2019-06-21-kernel-functions-svm.md

 ## Background

 In a typical introductory machine learning class, students generally learn the classifiers first (ex.
 Nearest Neighbor, Decision Trees, Naive Bayes).
 However, the methods to reduce computational cost and optimize dimensionality are just as important, especially when students begin dealing with real-world datasets that are in high dimensions.
 Kernel functions are one method to reduce computational cost and complexity.
+Additionally, many machine learning algorithms (ex.
+SVMs) can be enhanced by using kernels, so it is beneficial to understand how they work.

 ## Kernel Functions

-Intuitively, kernel functions can be interpreted as similarity measures.
+Kernel functions can be interpreted as similarity measures between two entities.
 A kernel function takes two input from a set $\mathcal{X}$, and outputs a real number $\in \mathbb{R}$.

 Mathematically, kernel functions allow you to compute the dot product of two vectors $\textbf{x}$ and $\textbf{y}$ in a high dimensional feature space, without requiring you to know that feature space at all.
 This aligns with what we said about reducing computational cost, since you don't need to visit a higher dimensional space to perform the granular calculations if you choose a good kernel.